-Risk is also a key factor in determining longer term performance.
+Risk is a key factor in determining longer term performance.
 This is mainly facilitated by the Group's remuneration deferral policy.
 The table below provides a summary of the various deferral arrangements applicable to different groups across the Group.
 More senior roles (that have the potential to receive higher variable remuneration) also have a greater portion of their performance pay deferred.
 This enables appropriate risk reviews to be conducted before all remuneration is paid.

-Group Deferral Arrangement CEO and Group Executives 50% of STI award is deferred as cash for 12 months (including interest accrued).
-LTI awards are deferred over a 4 year period and subject to set performance hurdles.
-Executive General Managers and General Managers One third of total STI award is deferred into CBA restricted equity - i.e. shares, rights or performance units (for executives outside of Australia) (1) for 3 years.
-One third of total STI award is deferred into CBA restricted shares (or cash equivalent) for 3 years.
-For most executives outside of Australia deferral is made in the form of performance units (1).
-All other employees All employees with STI outcomes of \$200,000 or greater must have cash deferral of one third of their STI over 2 years.
-Deferred awards vest in 2 equal tranches, 50% vests in 12 months and the remaining 50% in 24 months from performance period start date (including interest accrued).
+Group Deferral Arrangement CEO and 50% of STI award is deferred as cash for 12 months (including interest accrued).
+Group Executives LTI awards are deferred over a 4 year period and subject to set performance hurdles.
+Executive One third of total STI award is deferred into CBA equity - i.e. rights or performance units (for General Managers executives outside of Australia) (1) which vests after 3 years. and General Managers All other employees All employees with STI outcomes of \$200,000 or greater must have cash deferral of one third of their STI over 2 years.
+Deferred awards vest in 2 equal tranches, 50% vests in 1 year and the remaining 50% in 2 years from deferral period start date (including interest accrued).